MachineMitch21/Binary-Conversions/README.md

 Compiling the executable:

-    -Open the terminal from the location of the directory you copy this to.
+    -Open the terminal from the location of the directory you copy the program files to.
     -Type the word "make" into the terminal
     -An executable file called binny should be in the directory